Responding to COVID-19

 - Students are encouraged to use Stack Overflow, Google, etc., for questions about analytical best practices.

-The submissions for Round One are written reports that showcase the results of the data analysis and business solutions.
-This round is a simple quantitative evaluation of a team’s solution based on its ability to accurately predict the specific business issue.
+This round is a simple quantitative evaluation of a team’s solution based on its ability to accurately predict the specific business issue and provide a ‘fair’ (i.e. equal opportunity) solution.

-- Submissions will be evaluated based on accuracy of the model using a predicted score provided by the team and comparing the score to the known result, held by Humana.
+- Submissions will be evaluated based on the accuracy and fairness of the model using a predicted score provided by the team and comparing the score to the known result, held by Humana.

-- The top 50 most accurate solutions (meeting all other eligibility criteria) will advance to Round Two.
-If there is a tie for the 50th spot, all teams tying for that position will advance.
+- The top 50 solutions based on accuracy & fairness (meeting all other eligibility criteria) will advance to Round Two.
+If there is a tie for the 50th spot, all teams tied for that position will advance

-- 15% – Establishing key performance indicators aligned to business needs
+- 20% – Establishing key questions & performance indicators aligned to a business issue

-- 35% – Depth and description of quantitative analysis resulting in actionable business insights
+- 30% – Depth & description of quantitative analysis resulting in actionable insights

 The final round will build on previous rounds to demonstrate the solution is not only analytically sound but is also understandable, appealing, and viable with regards to implementation.

 Finalists are invited to give final PowerPoint presentations on November 11, 2021, to visualize and explain their findings.
-To be eligible for Round Three, at least one member of a two-person team and at least two members of a three- or four-person team must present in person.
+To be eligible for Round Three, at least one member of a two-person team and at least two members of a three- or four-person team must present (all presentations will be held virtually).
 If a potential finalist team is not able to meet this requirement, the team with the next highest score will become a finalist.

 Final presentations will be judged by a panel of executive and academic experts according to the same point scale but using the following criteria: